There are several types of stairs used in construction based on their shape and arrangement.

 This can be achieved by starting a quarter space landing or providing a winder, they are classified as follows:

 These stairs have new posts at the beginning and end of each flight.

-In this stairs, stinger and railing is continuous, there are no new positions on the landing.
+In these stairs, stinger and railing is continuous with no new positions on the landing.

-These ladders change their direction through 180°, these may classified as follows:
+These stairs change their direction through 180°, these may classified as follows:

 - With half-space landing and

 - With quarter space landing and winders.